 The dashed lines in these figures report the activity averaged over cases in which the monkeys chose the opposite direction (T{out}).
 The simplest version of the idea is that the cells continue to report the accumulated belief state, which now tends to decrease rather than increase.
-However, responses are not triggered by crossing a lower threshold φ_l ; rather, there is an upper threshold φ_h for other neurons with response fields preferring the actual saccade location that is ultimately chosen.
+However, responses are not triggered by crossing a lower threshold φ_l ; rather there is an upper threshold φ_h for other neurons with response fields preferring the actual saccade location that is ultimately chosen.

 The SPRT models cases in which information accumulates over time from an external source.
-However, it and related models have been used by a wealth of very important studies (e.g., Ratcliff & McKoon, 2008; Smith & Ratcliff, 2004) to characterize reaction times in cases such as search tasks, in which the external information is constant but internal processing associated with this information might unfold over time.
-There are also a number of influential connectionist (Usher & McClelland, 2001) and neural (Lo & Wang, 2006; Wang, 2002, 2006) models of this, together with mathematical theory about their interrelationship (Bogacz, Brown, Moehlis, Holmes, & Cohen, 2006).
+However, a wealth of very important studies has used it and related models (eg Smith and Ratcliff, 2004; Ratcliff and McKoon, 2008) to characterize reaction times in cases such as search tasks, in which the external information is constant, but internal processing associated with this information might unfold over time.
+There is also a number of influential connectionist (Usher and McClelland, 2001) and neural (Wang, 2002, 2006; Lo and Wang, 2006) models of this, together with mathematical theory about their interrelationship (Bogacz et al., 2006).

-There is an active theoretical and experimental debate about the nature of coding and decision making associated with LIP in tasks that are more complicated than this, involving coherences that vary from trial to trial or differential rewards or priors for different options and nonconstant thresholds (e.g., Glimcher, 2004; Platt & Glimcher, 1999; Yu, 2007).
-One trouble with the random-dot motion is that it is not clear what likelihood contributions to each direction of motion should arise from each segment of the stimulus; that is, the cues c{τ} from our idealization are internal to MT and, therefore, not well controlled experimentally.
-A test of LIP's report of an integration process with more discretely controlled cues showed promising but partial results (Yang & Shadlen, 2007), with extreme values of the summed log likelihood ratios failing to be quite correctly represented.
+There is an active theoretical and experimental debate about the nature of coding and decisionmaking associated with LIP in tasks that are more complicated than this, involving coherences that vary from trial to trial, or differential rewards or priors for different options and non-constant thresholds (eg Platt and Glimcher, 1999; Glimcher, 2004; Yu, 2007).
+One trouble with the random dot motion is that it is not clear what likelihood contributions to each direction of motion should arise from each segment of the stimulus: that is, the cues c{τ} from our idealization are internal to MT and therefore not well controlled experimentally.
+A test of LIP's report of an integration process with more discretely controlled cues showed promising, but partial results (Yang and Shadlen, 2007), with extreme values of the summed log likelihood ratios failing to be quite correctly represented.

-The SPRT is a seminal contribution to the theory of decision making, and indeed, there is a subfield studying analytical methods rather different from the ones we have presented here for solving it (the basic results are beautifully reviewed in Shadlen et al., 2007).
-However, the

-SPRT is brittle, in that most changes to the task will break its guarantees.
+The SPRT is a seminal contribution to the theory of decision-making, and indeed there is a subfield studying analytical methods rather different from the ones we have presented here for solving it (the basic results are beautifully reviewed in Shadlen et al., 2007).
+However, the SPRT is brittle, in that most changes to the task will break its guarantees.
 In fact, even the case of more than two options is surprisingly complicated.
-This is one reason why here, we have framed this problem in terms of a more general model of decision making in the face of uncertainty, which gives a similar account of this particular task but readily accommodates a host of elaborations.
-However, as has already been mentioned, the solutions can be extremely hard to compute or even approximate.
+This is one reason why here, we have framed this problem in terms of a more general model of decision-making in the face of uncertainty, which gives a similar account of this particular task but readily accommodates a host of elaborations.
+However, as already mentioned, the solutions can be extremely hard to compute or even approximate.

-Viewing the random-dots task as a partially observable reinforcement learning problem also suggests broadly how the brain might solve the policy-learning problem for it (Ahmadi & Latham, personal communication; Gold & Shadlen, 2002): by using general reinforcement learning techniques-such as those described in the Markov Decision Problem section and putatively implemented by systems such as midbrain dopamine-over a belief state representation (as described here for LIP).
-In other work, the idea that the dopamine system might learn by employing a belief state representation has also been used to explain how it might cope with partial observability arising from the unpredictable timing of cues and to explain some characteristics of dopaminergic responses in such situations (Daw, Courville, et al., 2006).
+Viewing the random dots task as a partially observable reinforcement learning problem also suggests broadly how the brain might solve the policy learning problem for it (Gold and Shadlen, 2002, Ahmadi & Latham, personal communication): by using general reinforcement learning techniques - such as those described in section 3.1 and putatively implemented by systems such as midbrain dopamine - over a belief state representation (as described here for LIP).
+In other work, the idea that the dopamine system might learn employing a belief state representation has also been used to explain how it might cope with partial observability arising from the unpredictable timing of cues, and to explain some characteristics of dopaminergic responses in such situations (Daw et al., 2006a).